dataque/agent-evals/README.md

 ## Status

-All 24 in-scope metrics from `docs/metrics.md` are implemented (Level-3 retrieval metrics are N/A — no retriever).
+All 24 in-scope metrics from `docs/metrics.md` are implemented (the Excluded retrieval metrics are N/A — no retriever).
 Test suite runs fully offline (the transport is verified against a mock backend reproducing the exact AG-UI/SSE wire contract);
 the live smoke test runs against a real backend when `AGENT_EVALS_LIVE_URL` is set.